Penicillus capitatus

 Penicillus capitatus is a species of macroalgae, seaweed, that is part of the Udoteaceae, a larger family of algae.
-The P. Capitatus is a member of green macroalgae, Chlorophyta, so they share some similarities to their terrestrial counterparts.
+P. capitatus is a member of green macroalgae, Chlorophyta, so they share some similarities to their terrestrial counterparts.
 Due to their distinct shape, the Penicillus genus can be referred to as Brush Seaweed, Shaving Brush, or the Mermaid's Shaving Brush.

 Elysia clarki on its algal food source Penicillus capitatus.
 The scale bar is 5 mm.

 Description

 Penicillus capitatus is green in color, and vertically protrudes from the surface they grow on.
 It uses rhizoids, a type of root hair that aids in adhesion and the transport of water, as a holdfast in order to stabilize itself on the surface that it is actively growing from.
 Average lengths of the P. capitatus can vary; younger, smaller samples tend to be around 5 cm, while fully mature ones can be measured at 15 cm.